Potassium propanoate

-Potassium propanoate or potassium propionate has formula K(C_{2}H_{5}COO).
-Its melting point is 410 °C. It is the potassium salt of propanoic acid.
+Potassium propanoate or potassium propionate is a chemical compound with the chemical formula K(C_{2}H_{5}COO).
+It is the potassium salt of propanoic acid.

+Preparation

+Potassium propanoate can be prepared by treating potassium carbonate with propanoic acid.

 Use

 It is used as a food preservative and is represented by the food labeling E number E283 in Europe and by the INS number 283 in Australia and New Zealand.

+Reactions

+Decomposition takes place via ketonization, yielding the symmetric ketone (3-pentanone) and potassium carbonate: